11 questions with Kristin Hannah

 Sometimes I find the emotional scenes difficult to read back but for the most part the books have been planned out and these scenes are the reason why I have written the book in the first place.
 I aim to write emotional moments which are true-to-life, without being over the top.

-Winter Garden and your next book, The Nightingale, both have historic settings – do you see yourself writing more historical fiction in the future?
+Several of your novels have historic settings – do you see yourself writing more historical fiction in the future?

 Absolutely.
 I often write about women experiencing the worst year of their lives, whatever that might be.
 I’m fascinated by women’s history, by ordinary women who have survived extraordinary circumstances.